wangziqi2013/wangziqi2013.github.io/_posts/2021-08-21-fast-allocation-and-dealloaction.markdown

 version_mgmt:
 ---

+1. Combines stack allocation, which is difficult to free objects unless their lifetimes are perfected nested, with per-lifetime stack allocator, which clusters objects with the same deadline.
+   This way, stack allocation works better because we can dispatch allocations of different deadlines to different instances of the stack allocators, such that the object lifetime on a single stack allocator are perfectly nested.

 This paper presents the design and implementation of a simple memory allocator that outperforms previous designs by taking advantage of object lifetime.
 The paper observes that object allocation can be as simple as incrementing a pointer on a stack allocator, while